vonschappler/SLCB-Releases/README.md

 # SLCB Releases

 Welcome to **SLCB Releases** repository on github.
-Hehre you can find and download my public Streamlabs Chatbot scripts to make use on your live streams.
+Here you can find and download my public Streamlabs Chatbot scripts to make use on your live streams.

 At the moment, you can find here the following: